sauravdwivedi/GitHubActions/github-actions-k8s-fullstack/README.md

 alias actions=/Users/sdwivedi/actions-runner/run.sh
 ```

 run actions in terminal for pipeline to pick up the job.
-Docker must be up and running on the host.
+Docker and a kubernetes cluster must be up and running on the host.

 ## Backend and Frontend apps